Slow Burn PODCAST

 While recovering in therapy I decided to start a foundation for pedestrians who wanted to become more active with public transportation policy in the United States.

-Our Vision 2017 is “To Develop Core Ideological Goals that ‘Impact Peoples’ Lives’ in an Objective Way leading to Firm Commitments; Employable Decisions, and Creative Solutions for Our World.”
+Our One Vision 2020 is “To Develop Core Ideological Goals that ‘Impact Peoples’ Lives’ in an Objective Way leading to Firm Commitments; Employable Decisions, and Creative Solutions for Our World.”

-- There is a lack of understanding about protected pedestrian crosswalk designs?
+- There is a lack of understanding of protected pedestrian crosswalk designs?

 - There is a failure of pedestrians to obey pedestrian traffic laws?